Products are manufactured and sold by a third party. As an associate, Openfit may earn commissions from qualifying purchases on this site.

 4. Look at the data

-Actigraphy can point up sleep issues such as circadian rhythm disorders, delayed or advanced sleep phase syndromes, or an irregular sleep-wake rhythm.
+Actigraphy can point out sleep issues such as circadian rhythm disorders, delayed or advanced sleep phase syndromes, or an irregular sleep-wake rhythm.

 5. Try CBTI